Automated Adaptation Strategies for Stream Learning: Formulation

 where $\langle \mbox{ } \rangle^{\times}$ denotes the cross validated error.
 The scheme of \textit{XVSelect} for is given in Figure \ref{fig:xvadaptscheme}.

 The next strategy can be used in combination with any of the above strategies as it focuses on the history of the adaptation sequence and retrospectively adapts two steps back.
 This is called the \textit{retrospective model correction} \citep{Bakirov2016}.
-Specifically, we estimate which adaptation at batch $k-1$ would have produced the best estimate in block $k$:
+Specifically, we set the current model to the output of the AM at batch $k-1$ which would have produced the best estimate in block $k$:

+The potential draws can be again resolved randomly or using prior knowledge\footnote{This draw resolution aspect can have a noticeable effect on the results, particularly on smaller batch sizes, where draws are more likely.
+For our experiments, we resolve them by having a fixed preference list of AMs, based on prior knowledge and intuition, a common situation in algorithm design.
+This also removes the randomness element and ensures the reproducibility of the results.}.
 Using the cross-validated error measure in Equation~\ref{e:retero} is not necessary, because $g_{{h}_{k-1}}$ is independent of $\boldsymbol{y}_k$.
 Also note the presence of $g_{{h}_k}$; retrospective correction does not in itself produce a $f_{k+1}$ and so cannot be used for prediction unless it is combined with another strategy ($g_{{h}_k}$).
 This strategy can be extended to consider the sequence of ${r}$ AMs while choosing the optimal state for the current batch, which we call ${r}$-step retrospective correction: